 - Permanent Placement: At the final visit, the bridge is adjusted for comfort and bonded securely in place.

-Caring for Your Dental Bridge
+Caring for Dental Bridges

-- Brush and Floss Daily: Clean under and around the bridge to prevent plaque buildup.
+Proper care will help your bridge last for many years:- Brush and Floss Daily: Clean under and around the bridge to prevent plaque buildup.
 Special floss threaders or water flossers can help clean hard-to-reach areas.

 - Routine Checkups: Regular dental visits will allow us to monitor the bridge and keep your oral health on track.